dfranx/ShaderDebugger/README.md

 Make the `internal stepper` jump to the provided line.

 #### ShaderDebugger::Continue()
-Run the code until we hit some breakpoint.
+Run the code until we hit some breakpoint or exit the entry function.
+If ShaderDebugger hit a breakpoint when stepping through the code, it will automatically stop and Continue() will return `true`.
+Otherwise, it will execute whole code and return `false`.

 #### ShaderDebugger::SetSemanticValue(semantic, value)
 Bind a value to a certain semantic string.
 Example: `dbg.SetSemanticValue("SV_Depth", bv_variable_create_float(0.1f));`